Turtle-Head/Portfolio/README.md

 Initially this project was designed and used prmarily with Knockout.js.
 I have taken this work and refactored it into a React.js native way to provide a demonstration of my ability to create sites using React.js as the main javascript library in use.<br><br>

-The Knockout.js version is: index.html <br>
+-Replaced Knockout.js with React.js
-The React.js version is: react-index.html. <br>
+-refactored to make several esthetic changes